- A heatwave has produced record summer highs in Norway’s Svalbard, home to the Svalbard Global Seed Vault.

-Inside the vault, temperatures are kept below minus 18℃, cold enough to keep the seed samples safe for at least 200 years, even without backup power.
+Inside the Doomsday Vault, temperatures are kept below minus 18℃, cold enough to keep the seed samples safe for at least 200 years, even without backup power.
 But climate change is causing problems for the vault.

 In 2016, which was the warmest year on record according to NASA, soaring temperatures caused meltwater to breach the vault’s entrance tunnel.
 While no seeds were damaged, the floodwater left an expensive repair bill and tarnished the vault’s reputation as impregnable to natural or manmade disasters.

 What’s the World Economic Forum doing about climate change?